-The author believes that R Malcolm & Co approached a company called Pytchley Autocar Co Ltd who, in 1937, was making sliding panels which fitted flush when closed.
+The author believes that R Malcolm & Co along with associated company largely Pytchley Autocar Co Ltd who, in 1937, was making sliding panels which fitted flush when closed.
 This feature was obviously a necessary requirement for the Malcolm Hood.

 The image represents a half-opened Malcolm Hood fitted to a Supermarine Spitfire Mk IIa.
 When the hood is pulled forward into place it would drop down and lock so that the front and rear will end up flush with the respective fixed parts of the cockpit.

 The concept of the Malcolm Hood was further developed for other aircraft such as the North American produced P-51B & C Mustang variants as retrofit items.
 The first examples would have been made by ML at White Waltham but it is believed that the production Malcolm hoods were made by Dupont in the USA.
 The retro –fitting on Mustangs was carried out at White Waltham.
 It was later used as standard on later versions of the Vought F4U Corsair and other aircraft types ever since.